niemopen/niem-naming-design-rules/ndr6-outline.md

 </div>
 <center><i><a name="fig4-30"></a>Figure 4-30: Equivalent XML and JSON messages from a CSC type augmented with an attribute</i></center><p/>

-### 4.15.5 Augmenting simple content with an element
+### 4.15.6 Augmenting a CSC type with an ordinary element

 XML simple content cannot contain a child element.
 A CSC type is augmented with an element property by adding a *reference attribute* to the complex type definition.
 A reference attribute is a pointer to an element in a message.
 Figure 4-31 shows the XSD representation of `nc:DirectionCodeType` augmented with the element `nc:Metadata`, and the equivalent CMF.